-Paul GeorgeMAHA Student
+Paul GeorgeMAHA Class of 2018

 Paul George is a citizen of India with more than eight years of experience in disaster risk reduction, humanitarian response, food security, and livelihoods programming in India.
 He has extensive experience as a project manager/coordinator with Save the Children, Oxfam, and Mercy Corps; he has also carried out field research on topics including mental health, child labor, livelihoods, post-conflict resettlement, and community violence for many respected Indian institutions.
 Paul has a master’s in disaster management with a specialization in conflict from the Tata Institute of Social Sciences and a B.A. in economics, political science, and sociology from St Joseph’s College.